 In addition, the horizontal SaaS market is crowded with competitors.
 The more competitors there are, the more difficult it is to fit into the market.
-According to a June 2019 Crunchbase report, there are over 15,500 SaaS companies worldwide.
+A June 2019 Crunchbase report shows over 15,500 SaaS companies worldwide.
 About 60% of them are horizontal SaaS.

 Resource Finances Online reports that the vertical SaaS market has nearly tripled over the past decade and will continue to expand in 2023.

 Trend 4: Integrations